Tanvir000Tonoy/2025/March2025.md

  [04.03.2025]
  it's late night and I'm still awake setting up the environment for the classroom.
 Today I have an offline class at Hawthron Campus.
 ATC 101 its about the fundamental of programming ! and fun fact is I know
+ Today I will try to achieve those points :
+ [ ] Finish watching the videos regarding the ruby programming language [ ] connect the swinburne student wifi and learn where I can study and make sure you are carrying the charger
 ```